AlexBoyle/CSCI-360/README.md

 # NIU CSCI-360 IBM Mainframe ASM
 ## Overview
-A collection of assignments that I turned in for CSCI-360 with Hutchins
+- This is A collection of assignments that I turned in for CSCI-360 with Hutchins
+- IBM Basic Assembly Language (BAL)